 St. Stephen’s Day is a holiday on December 26th in honor of St. Stephen, the first Christian martyr.
 We often celebrate it with special church services, parades, and cookouts.
 In some countries, such as Ireland, it is also a day for celebrating the start of the Christmas season.

 Today, people exchange gifts, eat special foods, and spend time with their families.
-It is a day to remember the true meaning of Christmas and to celebrate the joy of giving.
+It is a day to remember Christmas’s true meaning and celebrate the joy of giving.

 Kwanzaa – December 26 – January 1

 Kwanzaa is a holiday that celebrates African-American culture and heritage.
 Dr. Maulana Karenga created this holiday in 1966.
 Today, it takes place every year from December 26th to January 1st.
 During this time, people celebrate African traditions and culture by exchanging gifts, eating special foods, and participating in traditional ceremonies.
-Kwanzaa is a time to come together with family and friends and to celebrate the unique history and culture of African Americans.
+Kwanzaa is a time to come together with family and friends and celebrate African Americans’ unique history and culture.

 New Year’s Eve: December 31st